neurodynamic/react_rails_webpack/README.md

 ## Working with the Webpack Dev Server

 `npm run start` will start a webpack development server with hot reloading that is completely independent of your Rails app.
-You can see the output of this server on any computer or mobile device on your local network by going to `hostname:3000` (replace `hostname` with whatever you set it to in the `hostname.json` file).
+You can see the output of this server on any computer or mobile device on your local network by going to `computer-name.local:3000` (replace `computer-name.local` with [whatever you set hostname to](#setting-the-dev-server-hostname) in the `environment.json` file).

 ## Gotchas